-From 17 October people living in large parts of Worcester making a claim for the first time for Jobseeker's Allowance, Housing Benefit, Working Tax Credit, Child Tax Credit, Income related Employment and Support Allowance or Income Support, will instead be asked to apply for Universal Credit.
+If you need to make a new claim for Jobseeker's Allowance, Housing Benefit, Working Tax Credit, Child Tax Credit, Income-related Employment and Support Allowance or Income Support, then you will instead be asked to apply for Universal Credit.

-People already claiming any of the six benefits who have a change in their circumstances will have to switch to Universal Credit instead.
+People already claiming any of the above six benefits who have a change in their circumstances may have to switch to Universal Credit instead.

 A change of circumstances can include:

 - You move to an address outside of the Local Authority you are currently residing.

 - Your extended period of sickness ends and you are still unable to work

 - You become a mixed age couple (one of you becomes pensionable age)

 - You separate from your partner who was in a joint claim with you

 - You are claiming Income Support and leave full-time education